metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 ## Testing Procedures and Results

-*Explain the testing methods used and present the results*
+*Explain the testing methods used and present the results.*

 ## Conclusion